 Management Expense Ratio

-The average equity mutual fund MER in Canada is 2.35%.
+The average equity mutual fund MER in Canada is close to 2.00%.
 The more active and complex a fund is, the higher the MER.
 MER is deducted from the fund’s assets and affects your overall returns.

 Sales Commissions or Loads